Reinforcement Learning for Photonic Component Design: Optimization

 \section{Optimization}

 The fab-in-the-loop cycle is started.
-10000 episodes of the DDPG algorithm are run for 10 requested wavelengths bins between 1490 and 1640 nm.
+10 000 episodes of the DDPG algorithm are run for 10 requested wavelengths bins between 1490 and 1640 nm.
 These wavelength bins are kept constant after being selected so the fab-in-the-loop RL algorithm returns improved designs for each wavelength.
 A new chip is then fabricated.
 This chip contains 1250 examples selected from the best scoring designs from the algorithm training run.
-It also includes the current top 5 fabricated designs in each wavelength bin with 4 different random biases between -20nm and +20nm are added to the chip for calibration and training purposes.
+For calibration and training purposes, the current top five fabricated designs in each wavelength bin, along with four different random biases between -20 and +20 nm of each of these designs, are added to the chip.
 This is done to provide the spectral predictor with data on how process bias affects high scoring designs.
-Also, the four different control grating couplers with hole radius of 80nm, 100nm, 120nm and 140nm respectively are again added to the chip for determination of the current process bias.
+In addition, the four different control grating couplers with hole radius of 80, 100, 120, and 140 nm respectively are again added to the chip for determination of the current process bias.
 The fabricated devices are measured and the dataset is updated.
-This cycle was repeated 6 times.
+This cycle was repeated six times.

-An image of a small area of two chips for the first and last round is displayed in Fig. \ref{example_chip} that exhibits the convergence of the parameters.
+An image of a small area of two chips for the first and last round is displayed in Fig. \ref{example_chip}, which visually exhibits the convergence of the parameters.